 STEP 4: Assist on courses.
 Each assistant will have an individual learning program.
 During this time assistants are expected to upgrade any deficient area (ie: patient care or remote expedition experience).
 As well, assistants must start to accumulate video tapes of their teaching and evaluations from lead instructors.
 Once you have sufficient experience you may petition the Quality Assurance Committee for a promotion to Lead Instructor.
-Generally, assistants work at least three to five courses before they are considered for Lead positions.
-All expenses related to course are covered.
-Pay is reflective of your experience teaching with WMA and ranges from $90/day to $250+/day.

 The purpose of the Instructor Training program is to provide emergency and rescue professionals with the capacity to bring the Wilderness Medical Associates International curriculum to their own region, or where a high demand for WMA training already exists.
 Our network, of over 200 instructors, work world-wide.
 These instructors are the company’s most valuable asset.
 Our success attests to the energy, loyalty, and ability of our instructor pool.

 Becoming an instructor can be a lengthy and expensive process.
 As a result our instructors are talented and persistent.
 We consider them to be part of the extended WMA family throughout the changes in their career and life.
 Please answer the following questions and forward with current resume or CV, two letters of reference & copies of your credentials to .
 Your response may be typed or hand written.